What are the signs of dyslexia?

 Can I be with my child during the assessment?

 Parents are not able to be in the same room during the assessment as it can distract the child and cause them to perform better/worse than they naturally would.
 However, parents can join during the break.
 Rebecca aims to make the assessment feel as relaxed as possible and will take time to get to know your child and talk to them about their interests.
 Children typically enjoy the process and the more interesting tasks are mixed in with the less preferred ones to aid motivation.

 How do you decide if a child has dyslexia or not?

 A holistic approach is taken in order to decide if a child has dyslexia or not.
-This involves firstly studying of the background information to find out, for instance, if the child has a history of literacy difficulties and whether family members have similar traits.
-Information from school is analysed to see what areas of difficulty are observed in the classroom.
+This involves firstly studying the background information to find out, for instance, if the child has a history of literacy difficulties and whether family members have similar traits.
+Information from the school is analysed to see what areas of difficulty are observed in the classroom.
 Observations are made during the test itself, for instance, to see if any strategies are being applied which may help to explain the results.
 The test results themselves are analysed and strengths and difficulties are identified.

 What happens if you decide my child has dyslexia?

 It will be stated explicitly in the report that your child has a diagnosis of dyslexia.
 Recommended targets will be set and teaching resources and strategies suggested to help them to develop their weaker areas.
-Exam access arrangements may be suggested such as use of a reader or extra time.
+Exam access arrangements may be suggested such as the use of a reader or extra time.

 What happens if my child doesn’t have dyslexia?